housaynraffea/TomaToro-Demo1/README.md

 As soon as you press 'START', the program will pick up what number you wrote in the 'Study', 'Short Break', and 'Long Break' entries and create a timer.
 It will then display a popup when the timer has run out of time.

 NOTE: This demonstration doesn't include an 'alarm' or a notification of sorts, so the app is only limited to popups.
-Meaning you can actually RUN it in the background, you'll just not know if the timer has finished or not.
+Meaning you can actually RUN it in the background, with the only downside being that the IDispatcherTimer will stop working after some time in the background.

 <img width="404" height="751" alt="tt1" src="https://github.com/user-attachments/assets/b4f5eca4-50f8-4586-b53f-03a17828db7f" />